-Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: 20% of the cost for Medicare-covered Opioid Treatment Program Services.
-U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization rules may apply
+What you must pay when Services that are covered for you you get these services Obesity screening and therapy to promote sustained There is no coinsurance or weight loss copayment for preventive If you have a body mass index of 30 or more, we cover obesity screening and intensive counseling to help you lose weight.
+This counseling is therapy. covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+Talk to your primary care doctor or practitioner to find out more.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can 20% of the cost for Medicarereceive coverage of services to treat OUD through an Opioid covered Opioid Treatment Treatment Program (OTP) which includes the following Program Services. services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization rules may apply

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Other outpatient diagnostic tests including diagnostic mammograms and diagnostic colonoscopies For planned preventive services that become diagnostic during the screening, cost sharing applies.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Laboratory tests • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used • Other outpatient diagnostic tests including diagnostic mammograms and diagnostic colonoscopies Prior authorization rules may apply 0% of the cost for Medicare-covered lab services.
+20% of the cost for Medicare-covered diagnostic procedures and tests, including Medicare-covered diagnostic radiology services (including CT scans and MRIs), and therapeutic radiology services. \$15 copay per x-ray for Medicare-covered outpatient x-rays If additional services are provided, cost sharing may apply.
+Please see "Physician/Practitioner services" or the benefit listing for the service received.
+For planned preventive services that become diagnostic during the screening, cost sharing applies.